Membership and Dues

 - On January 1 of odd numbered years, the Vice Chair assumes the office of Chair to serve a one-year term as Chair.

-- On January 1 each year, a Vice-Chair assumes a two-year term of office, the second year of which he or she will serve as Chair.
+- On January 1 each year, a Vice-Chair assumes a two-year term of office, the second year of which he or she serves as Chair.

 - On January 1 of odd-numbered years, a Treasurer begins a two-year term of office.